marcoreps/ADRmu/README.md

 ## Scope

 Low cost 10V DC reference standard in DIN 41612 modular enclosure.
 Based on ovenized LTZ1000 / LTZ1000A or ADR1000A zener diodes.
 Fits into standard 100x160mm project boxes too.
-The most promising strategies for configuring the zener and buffering the output are accomodated.
+The most promising strategies for configuring the zener and buffering the output are accommodated.
+Includes a high isolation DC-DC converter to attenuate the effects of common mode current.

 ## TODO